core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Media Type Registrations {#media-type}

-This specification registers the 'application/core-pubsub+cbor' media type for messages of the protocols defined in this document and carrying parameters encoded in CBOR.
+This specification registers the 'application/core-pubsub+cbor' media type for messages of the protocols defined in this document and carrying topic properties encoded in CBOR.
 This registration follows the procedures specified in {{BCP13}}.

 Type name:
 : application